Universal Education: How Tourism Can Help?

 The use of digital technology, often widely accessible in areas of poverty, is also often conducted in English.
 (More people now have access to a mobile phone than a toilet – United Nations, 2013).
 This not only provides an opportunity for developing and synthesising personal and business use vocabulary, but also new platforms to capitalise on to enhance English education provision through media.

-- Lapa Rios in Costa Rica found their construction of the local primary school and community education wasn’t just about reading and writing, but also conveying new ideals like sustainability and building self-esteem.
-So they became a school for everyone, helping support a community around the idea of conserving the rainforest, as well as educating guests to a luxury ecotourism experience.
+Lapa Rios in Costa Rica found their construction of the local primary school and community education wasn’t just about reading and writing, but also conveying new ideals like sustainability and building self-esteem.
+So they became a school for everyone, helping support a community around the idea of conserving the rainforest, as well as educating guests.
 Now the Lapa Rios Reserve can only ever be used for educational purposes legally, conserved as it is in perpetuity.

 Links between Tourism, Education & Other Global Goals